Cortex: Achieving Low-Latency, Cost-Efficient Remote Data Access For LLM via Semantic-Aware Knowledge Caching: 's Design

 \subsection{Semantic Element}

-We begin with the \textit{Semantic Element (SE)}, the core building block and caching unit in \sys.
-An SE organizes an agent's \textit{query/action} and the corresponding \textit{retrieval result} so that later components can match, validate, and manage for reuse.
+We begin with the \textit{Semantic Element (SE)}, which is \sys's core caching unit.
+An SE organizes an agent's \textit{query} and the \textit{retrieval result} for matching, validation, and reuse.
 As shown in \autoref{fig:semantic-element}, an SE is a key–value pair: the agent's query or tool action is the semantic key, and the retrieved information is the value.
 This structure leverages well-formed agentic outputs that wrap steps with tool tags.
 For example, the query ``Who painted the Mona Lisa'' within a \texttt{<search>} tag becomes the key, while the snippet in the \texttt{<info>} tag is the value.
 By reliably parsing these tagged blocks, \sys encapsulates discrete interactions (web searches, API calls, database lookups) into coherent SEs for caching.

 An SE also carries metadata essential for lifecycle decisions.
 First, an embedding model (e.g., Qwen3-0.6B~\cite{qwen3_embedding_06b}) converts the semantic key into a high-dimensional vector used as a semantic fingerprint and is used for future matching.
-Concurrently, a lightweight staticity score model (we reuse the semantic judge model in \autoref{subsec:retrieval}) scores the \textit{staticity} of the query–result pair on a 1–10 scale, indicating how fact-like and time-invariant the answer is.
-A higher value indicates a more fact-oriented response.
-For instance, the location of the Louvre Museum is \textit{stable} (e.g., 10), whereas weather is \textit{ephemeral} (lower).
-The system also records access \texttt{frequency}, retrieval \texttt{latency}, \texttt{cost}, and \texttt{size} (token length) per SE, quantifying the overhead of the original tool call.
-As detailed in \autoref{subsec:management}, these signals drive cost-aware eviction and prefetching.
+Concurrently, the semantic judge model (\autoref{subsec:retrieval}) estimates a \textit{staticity} score that quantifies the expected validity duration of the query–result pair on a scale of 1–10: higher scores (9--10) indicate stable facts that are unlikely to change, while lower scores (1--3) indicate time-sensitive information.
+For instance, ``Who painted the Mona Lisa?'' is \textit{stable} (10), ``Who is the current US President?'' is \textit{moderate} (5), whereas ``Today's weather in Paris'' is \textit{ephemeral} (1).
+This score impacts the Time-To-Live assignment and the eviction priority in \autoref{subsec:management}.